tomas-fryza/avr-course/lab8-project/README.md

 * Strictly follow licenses for third-party libraries !

-* Create a public [GitHub](https://github.com/) (or other online software development platform) repository for your project and publish all files here.
+* Create a public [GitHub](https://github.com/) (or any other online software development platform) repository for your project and publish all files here.

 * Provide a list of all tools used during the project, including Machine Learning (some are listed [here](https://github.com/tomas-fryza/avr-course/wiki)).

-* A PowerPoint-style presentation is not required; a good README on GitHub is sufficient.
+* A PowerPoint-style presentation is not required; a good `README.md` on GitHub is sufficient.

 * During the presentation, you can play a short video (max 1 minute) with subtitles or explanatory captions.